 On June 19, 2002, Banco Central allowed the peso to float, abandoning the "crawling peg" system.
 The peso depreciated significantly, as the nominal exchange rate rose 94.0% at December 2002 compared to December 2001.
-The devaluation of the peso in turn caused a deterioration in the quality of the foreign currency-denominated loan portfolio of several financial institutions and caused Uruguay's foreign currency-denominated debt to GDP ratio to rise to 89.1% as of December 31, 2002, while the foreign currency-denominated debt service to exports ratio for 2002 was 33.6%.
-The gradual stabilization resulting in part from the successful debt re-profiling in 2003 and the economic growth in 2004 have resulted in a significant real appreciation of the Uruguayan peso versus the dollar.
+The devaluation of the peso in turn caused a deterioration in the quality of the foreign currency-denominated loan portfolio of several financial institutions and caused Uruguay's foreign currency-denominated debt to GDP ratio to rise to 89.1% as of December 31, 2002, while the foreign currency-denominated debt re-profiling in 2003 and the economic growth in 2004 have resulted in a significant real appreciation of the Uruguayan peso versus the dollar.
+The value of the Uruguayan peso may be undermined by high rates of inflation prevailing in the medium and long-term.
+See "Recent Developments - Monetary System - Banco Central - Inflation".
 The continued U.S. dollar denomination of many assets and liabilities of the Uruguayan economy, including most of the government's financial debt, renders Uruguay vulnerable to a real depreciation of the peso.